nomad-coe/nomad/docs/parser.md

 Let's do some actual parsing.
 Here we demonstrate how to parse ASCII files with some structure information in it.
 As it is typically used by materials science codes.

-The on the `master` branch of the example project, we have a more 'realistic' example:
+On the `master` branch of the example project, we have a more 'realistic' example:
 ```sh
 git checkout master
 ```